pmagarill/python-challenge/README.md

 PyBank:
 In this challenge, we use python code to analyze financial records from a CSV file to efficiently determine the following info:

--The total number of months included in the dataset -The net total amount of "Profit/Losses" over the entire period -The changes in "Profit/Losses" over the entire period, and then the average of those changes -The greatest increase in profits (date and amount) over the entire period
+-The total number of months included in the dataset \n -The net total amount of "Profit/Losses" over the entire period -The changes in "Profit/Losses" over the entire period, and then the average of those changes -The greatest increase in profits (date and amount) over the entire period